microsoft/mu_basecore/UnitTestFrameworkPkg/ReadMe.md

 Library provides function to run at the end of a framework test run and handles formatting the report.
 This is a common customization point and allows the unit test framework to fit its output reports into other test infrastructure.
-In this package a simple library instances has been supplied to output test results to the console as plain text.
+In this package simple library instances have been supplied to output test results to the console as plain text.

-## Samples
+## Framework Samples

 There is a sample unit test provided as both an example of how to write a unit test and leverage many of the features of the framework.
 This sample can be found in the `Test/UnitTest/Sample/SampleUnitTest`